-James responded to this with the exercise of the power of "binding and loosing" that Jesus gave to the disciples. (what you "bind" on earth shall have already been bound in heaven, Mat 16).
+James responded to this with the exercise of the power of 'binding and loosing' that Jesus gave to the disciples. (what you 'bind' on earth shall have already been bound in heaven, Mat 16).
 James declared what were requirements for gentile sojourners described in Leviticus.
+Those gentiles that came to faith under the gospel for Israel (Peter's gospel) are similar to those who will come to faith during the millennial kingdom through the ministry of the nation of Israel.